 Depending on the sport or activity, your child may need some of these items:

-Helmets help protect against concussion (traumatic brain injury).
+Helmets help protect against injury to the skull.
+Brain damage is still possible even when a helmet is worn.
 Use a helmet for any activity that can cause a fall or an impact to the neck or head, such as bike riding, football, baseball, ATV riding, skateboarding, skiing, inline skating, or horseback riding.

 Mouth guards help prevent mouth and dental injuries.
 Use a mouth guard for sports such as basketball, football, wrestling, horseback riding, rugby, martial arts, gymnastics, baseball, ice or field hockey, soccer, and lacrosse.